 8. Cinnamon

 Another ancient spice that I often use in almost all types of foods is actually under further scrutiny.
-But, nothing to be alarmed off, just studying its effectiveness as an energy lift.
-During the 20th century it has been reviewed medically by many universities and studies link cinnamon to lower our cholesterol.
+But, nothing to be alarmed of, just studying its effectiveness as an energy lift.

 9. Cardamom